 Buyers and retailers from the fitness sector can expect to find all the key trends on show at ISPO Munich.
 With everything from training and performance diagnostics to rehabilitation and taping covered, all the major companies in the industry will come together to form the Health and Fitness cluster.

 Whether it’s training on fitness machines, training with weights, circuit and athletics training, boxercise, gymnastics, or running, efforts are constantly being made to improve and refine all of the classics from the fitness industry that have traditionally proven popular with customers.
-With the growing home fitness market and conventional gym sector forming the backbone of the industry, one area in hall A6 will be devoted to side events and speeches about health, nutrition and fitness in the Health & Fitness Forum and at the Nutrition Bar.
+With the growing home fitness market and conventional gym sector forming the backbone of the industry, one area in hall A6 will be devoted to side events and speeches about fitness trends.
+For the first time ISPO Munich bundles here young brands on an ISPO Easy platform.

 Thanks to a young urban target group, we have seen the emergence of modern fitness training in the lifestyle of athletes in the city.
 Public parks have been turned in outdoor gyms as classic training has evolved into CrossFit, urban running, functional training, and sports such as Parkour, all of which have quickly come to be seen as the fashionable calling cards of on-trend sporty types.
 The sports industry has responded to this trend by producing clothing, footwear, and accessories aimed at this target group known for keeping up with the latest trends.